|

 deserves its place as a pop-culture icon

-and is a damn fine piece of cinema.
+and is a damned fine piece of cinema.
 Cooper

 shared co-producing and co-directing